erikeldridge/erikeldridge.github.com/_posts/2017-11-18-praise-for-the-blobstore.md

 Put a review process and commit log in front of writes to the blobstore and you have scalable **source control**.
 [Use a blobstore for Git's object store](https://fancybeans.com/2012/08/24/how-to-use-s3-as-a-private-git-repository/), and you get scalable replication.
 Use [a document-aware source control mechanism, like Google](https://cacm.acm.org/magazines/2016/7/204032-why-google-stores-billions-of-lines-of-code-in-a-single-repository/fulltext#body-4), and you get a scalable mono-repo.

+Blobstore data is often immutable and versioned, so commits could simply be references to file versions.

 ## CI

 Subscribe to push events from source control, using an **event bus** and **execution service**, and we have CI.
 We can listen for success events from our subscriber to get pre-submit quality control.
 We can write artifacts back to the blobstore as part of a continuous deploy pipeline.